SidonTheTroll/cave-of-ordeals/English/Literature/3-deep-water.md

 ### 1. When did Douglas decide to learn swimming?
 What options were available to him?
 Which one did he choose and why?
 Douglas decided to learn swimming when he was ten or eleven years old.
-He had the option between the Yakima river and YMCA pool inn Yakima.
+He had the option between the Yakima river and YMCA pool in Yakima.
 Douglas decided to choose YMCA pool to learn swimming because the Yakima river was treacherous and his mother kept details of drowning in Yakima river fresh to prevent him from going there.
-Moreover, the YMCA pool had a gradual drop which helped him learn as an amatuer.
+Moreover, the YMCA pool had a gradual drop which helped him learn as an amateur.

 ### 2. 'I had an aversion to the water when I was in it,' says Douglas.
 Explain.
 Douglas had a fear of water since he was three or four years old when his father took him to California beach where he was buried in water after waves had knocked him down and his breath was gone.
-Since then, he developed a fear of water wheneve he was in it.
+Since then, he developed a fear of water whenever he was in it.

 ### 3. How did Douglas initially feel when he went to the YMCA pool?
 What made him feel comfortable?
 When he swam in the YMCA pool, it revived unpleasant memories in him.
-But paddling with his water wings by watching and aping others for few days made him start feeling comfortable.
+But paddling with his water wings by watching and aping others for a few days made him start feeling comfortable.

 ### 4. Describe the boy who was responsible for the author's misadventure.
 The boy who was responsible for the author's misadventure was around eighteen years old and had thick hair on his chest.
 His arms and legs boasted well-defined muscles that caught everyone's eye.
 He also liked to joke around teasing younger and smaller boys.